msiniscalchi/atom-latextools/MANUAL.md

 The functionality just described is mostly useful if you are creating a command or environment from scratch.
 However, you sometimes have existing text, and just want to apply some formatting to it via a LaTeX command or environment, such as `\emph` or `\begin{theorem}...\end{theorem}`.

 LaTeXTools' wrapping facility helps you in just these circumstances.
 All commands below are activated via a key binding, and *require some text to be selected first*.
-Also, as a mnemonic aid, *all wrapping commands involve typing `C-l,C-something`* (which you can achieve by just holding the `C-` key down after typing `l`).
+Also, as a mnemonic aid, *all wrapping commands involve typing `C-l C-something`* (which you can achieve by just holding the `C-` key down after typing `l`).

-`C-l C-e`, `C-l C-b`, `C-l C-u` and `C-l C-t` should be self-explanatory. `C-l,C-c` wraps the selected text in a LaTeX command structure.
+`C-l C-e`, `C-l C-b`, `C-l C-u` and `C-l C-t` should be self-explanatory. `C-l C-c` wraps the selected text in a LaTeX command structure.
 If the currently selected text is `blah`, you get `\cmd{blah}`, and the letters `cmd` are highlighted.
 Replace them with whatever you want, then hit Tab: the cursor will move to the end of the command.
-Finally, `C-l,C-n` wraps the selected text in a LaTeX environment structure.
+Finally, `C-l C-n` wraps the selected text in a LaTeX environment structure.
 You get `\begin{env}`,`blah`, `\end{env}` on three separate lines, with `env` selected.
 Change `env` to whatever environment you want, then hit Tab to move to the end of the environment.

 These commands also work if there is no selection.
-In this case, they try to do the right thing; for example, `C-l,C-e` gives `\emph{}` with the cursor between the curly braces.
+In this case, they try to do the right thing; for example, `C-l C-e` gives `\emph{}` with the cursor between the curly braces.